rancher/dashboard/docs/developer/testing.md

 ### Development with watch/dev

-While writing the tests, you can simply run the project and then open the Cypress dashboard with the commands
+While writing the tests, you can simply run Rancher dashboard and then open the Cypress dashboard with the commands

 - `yarn dev`
 - `yarn cy:open`

-The dashboard will contain the options and the list of test suites.
+The Cypress dashboard will contain the options and the list of test suites.
 These will automatically re-run if they are altered (hot reloading).

 For further information, consult [official documentation](https://docs.cypress.io/guides/guides/command-line#cypress-open).